Treaty 7: Negotiations and treaty terms

-Content (after negotiations)
+Immediate aftermath

-The government wanted the land for the purposes of building a railroad through western Canada.
-The written treaty covered roughly 130,000 km2 of land from the Rocky Mountains to the west, the Cypress Hills to the east, the Red Deer River to the north, and the US border to the south.
-Through the treaty, all nations retained the right to use the land for hunting.
-However, due to their rapidly depleting population of buffalo, the Indigenous people wanted to learn more about agriculture and how to cultivate their own produce seeing as how they would be more sedentary without the buffalo herds.
-The government brought money, cattle and the promise of education with the intention of teaching Indigenous people the Western ways of living so that they would be able to sustain their populations without the buffalo.
+Due to their rapidly depleting population of buffalo, the Indigenous people were interested in learning more about agriculture and how to cultivate their own produce, to help them navigate a more sedentary life.
+The government brought money, cattle, and the promise of education with the intention of teaching Indigenous people the Western ways of living, so that they would be able to sustain their populations without the buffalo.

 Opinions on what the treaties mean differ across groups.
 Government officials have been cited as saying that the treaties were contracts allowing the Canadian government to take control of Indigenous lands in return for other types of compensation.
 Indigenous people thought that the treaties were a way to allow for a connection to be established between the Indigenous people and the newcomers to Canada through the crown.
-Their interpretation of the treaties were guided by their need for support from the crown and protection to ensure the survival of their people and culture.
+Their interpretation of the treaties was guided by their need for support from the crown and protection to ensure the survival of their people and culture.
 Indigenous people did not support the viewpoint of the Canadian government as they found it to be narrow minded and restrictive when they felt as though they were looking for a broader sense of financial and general support for their people.
 The Indigenous people viewed the treaty as a covenant.
 The Canadian government viewed it as a contract.
 The difference between a contract and a covenant is that a covenant is conceived under a deity and therefore has a spiritual context and boundedness that includes a higher power as not only a participant but also a guarantor.